jobscry/vz-cortex/README.md

 ### SentinelOne

 * **DeepVisibility DNSQuery** - Pulls list of systems ("host" observable) that made DNS requests to URL, FQDN, or DNS.
 URLs are parsed with Python's urlsplit.
 Uses SentinelOne's API, specifically DeepVisibility.
+  * **todo**
+    * currently using "DNSRequest contains", this can match more than initial observable, should add more info to response with unique list of domains containing initial observable.

 ## Responders